KjellHarald/videoapp/README.md

 This will also be a versatillity test.
 Where it may be required to replace group members and change roles with little or no warning.

 How you solve the task is completely in your hands.
-The task is designed to have value for you, regardless of you're knowledge and skill level.
+The task is designed to have value for you, regardless of your knowledge and skill level.
 Nor does the end goal need to be a fully production ready application.

 The task: https://github.com/KjellHarald/videoapp/edit/master/README.md